mkopylec/project-manager/README.md

 Compare your solution with the _step-1-done_ branch.

 ### Step 2 - Assign an employee to a team
+The user can add a member to a team.
 Every team consists of **members** that are company's **employees**.
 It is important for an employee that, besides of having a **first** and **last name**, he has a known **job position**.
 Job position can be one of: developer, scrum master or product owner.